-Bulgaria’s nuclear power plant at Kozloduy was built according to Soviet design with six VVER type-reactors.
-The Western European Nuclear Regulatory Association, and other experts, concluded that units 1-4 (VVER 440-230) could not reach acceptable safety levels.
-The deficiencies concerned the original design of the reactors and the limited function of their confinement systems.
+Bulgaria’s nuclear power plant at Kozloduy (KNPP) had six Soviet-designed VVER type-reactors.
+The Western European Nuclear Regulatory Association, and other experts, concluded that units 1-4 (VVER 440-230) could not achieve acceptable safety levels with economically viable investment.

-The Kozloduy IDSF finances and co-finances selected projects for two main purposes:
+The KIDSF finances and co-finances investment projects for two main purposes:

-A key facility required for the safe decommissioning of Kozloduy NPP units 1 to 4, and funded by KIDSF, is the interim spent nuclear fuel storage facility, completed in 2014.
-In January 2016 it received its operations licence and will accommodate the spent fuel from the decommissioned reactors for a period of over 50 years.
+A key facility, required for the safe decommissioning of KNPP units 1 to 4 and funded by the KIDSF, is the dry spent nuclear fuel storage facility, in operation since January 2016 and used for interim storage of the spent fuel from the decommissioned reactors for a period of over 50 years.

 Energy sector projects

-The KIDSF funded and co-funded energy efficiency measures in line with the National Energy Strategy.
+The KIDSF funded and co-funded energy efficiency measures in line with Bulgaria’s national energy strategy to mitigate the consequences of the decommissioning of KNPP units 1-4.
 The programme includes:

-- Energy efficiency and renewable energy credit line facilities for residential and industrial sectors.
+- Energy efficiency and renewable energy credit lines for residential and commercial borrowers

-- Environmental and energy efficiency improvements at Maritza mines and the coal fired Maritza East power plant.
+- Environmental and energy efficiency improvements at Maritza East 2 thermal power plant

-The KIDSF will not be used for any further energy sector projects.
+The KIDSF support is now focused on the decommissioning programme and will not be used for any new energy sector projects.